nja93/alx-react/0x03-React_component/README.md

-i forgot you let me update you later
+i forgot you let me update you LS